 ABS has been «different from others» for over 30 years.
 A profile.

-The business activities of Alternative Bank Schweiz AG are dedicated to furthering the common good, humanity and the natural world.
+The business activities of Alternative Bank Schweiz PLC are dedicated to furthering the common good, humanity and the natural world.
 Founded in 1990, ABS now has the backing of 9'100 shareholders.
 It has total assets of more than 2.3 billion Swiss francs and over 43,000 customers.
 As a socially and environmentally responsible bank, it is «different from others» in that it does not set out to maximise profits, but instead lets itself be consistently guided by its ethical principles.
 This commitment is enshrined in the bank’s mission statement and articles of incorporation.

 Customers’ money goes into long-term investments in social and environmental projects and companies.
 We publish a list of all loans to highlight what the money is being used to achieve.
 ABS applies the same rigorous standards to its investment business and employment conditions.
 It is committed to gender equality and operates without a bonus system.
 These are the ethical foundations from which ABS offers the standard services provided by an investment, savings and lending bank throughout Switzerland.
 We follow guiding principles and deliberately avoid investment banking, proprietary trading and stock market speculation that is detrimental to the common good.